D4-project/d4-website/_posts/2018-11-13-Launch-D4-Project.md

 aspects during denial of service attacks.
-He presented various observed denial of attacks with the challenges during incident response such as the evaluation of denial of service blackmails, commercial denial of service services on the underground market and politically oriented denial of service attacks.
+He presented various observed denial of attacks with the challenges during incident response such as the evaluation of denial of service blackmails, commercial denial of service services (such as booters) on the underground market and politically oriented denial of service attacks.

 The goal of the D4 project is to have a constant reliable view on ongoing denial of service attacks and capacities delivered by distributed denial of service detection devices that are developed during this project.

-The D4 project is raised from the CIRCL honeybot and [BGP Ranking](https://bgpranking.circl.lu/) research program and the speaker showed some practical examples to measure denial of service attack capacities with honeypots and blackhole networks acting as proof of concept for the denial of service detection devices.
+The D4 project is raised from the CIRCL [honeybot](https://www.circl.lu/pub/tr-16/) and [BGP Ranking](https://bgpranking.circl.lu/) research program and the speaker showed some practical examples to measure denial of service attack capacities with honeypots and blackhole networks acting as proof of concept for the denial of service detection devices.